The Extragalactic Distance Database: The Color-Magnitude Diagrams and Tip of the Red Giant Branch Distances Catalog: Future Outlook

 Over a decade has passed since the \cite{2007ApJ...661..815R} paper, and there have been several other versions of an optical calibration since then.
 We use the this subsection to discuss these, as well as the future of the TRGB calibration.

 As part of a series of papers \citep{2015ApJ...807..133J, 2017ApJ...836...74J} that investigated the use of the TRGB in determining the value of the Hubble Constant, \cite{2017ApJ...835...28J} present a new calibration of the absolute magnitude of the F814W TRGB which is quadratic in nature.
 While this functional form appears to be more in line with what is predicted in theoretical models (e.g. \citealt{2004ApJ...612..168P}), we argue that the quadratic shape of their calibration is influenced by their extremely high metallicity measurements in large spiral galaxies.
 In their Figure 5, several data points extend out to ${(F606W-F814W)}_{0}=3.5$.
 In practice, our catalog measurements rarely probe beyond a red limit of ${(F606W-F814W)}_{0}=2.0$ (with a median closer to $\sim$1.2), a regime where the \cite{2017ApJ...835...28J} data points exhibit a trend that is much closer to linear in nature.
+There is also a small but noticeable difference between these two calibrations in the blue color range corresponding to metal-poor systems.
+The \cite{2007ApJ...661..815R} calibration indicates a steeper slope for $M_{TRGB}$ compared to the more constant value indicated by \cite{2017ApJ...836...74J}.
+For the most metal-poor systems found in our catalog (F606W-F814W$\sim$0.9), the differences in the value of $M_{TRGB}$ may be as large as $\sim$0.1~mag, or $\sim$5$\%$ in distance.
+Such discrepancies only apply to the most metal-poor systems, as the two calibrations give nearly identical values of $M_{TRGB}$ for the average galaxies in our catalog.

 More recently, there has been a trend towards a single absolute calibration.
 The underlying assumption here is that if one measures the TRGB in relatively metal-poor regions (i.e. far out into the halos of spiral galaxies), the absolute magnitude should be essentially constant.
 As part of the Carnegie-Chicago Hubble Program, \cite{2019ApJ...882...34F} determine a value of $M_{F814W}^{TRGB} = -4.049$ $\pm$ 0.022 (stat) $\pm$ 0.039 (sys) from a measurement of the TRGB in the LMC, which has a highly precise geometric distance from measurements of detached eclipsing binaries \citep{2019Natur.567..200P}.
 In response to this calibration, \cite{2019ApJ...886...61Y} argue that the extinction in the LMC was overestimated, and find a value of $M_{F814W}^{TRGB} = -3.97$ $\pm$ 0.046. \cite{2020ApJ...891...57F} present an analysis of the total line-of-sight extinction to TRGB stars in the LMC and find $M_{F814W}^{TRGB} = -4.054$ $\pm$ 0.022 (stat) $\pm$ 0.39 (sys). \cite{2021ApJ...908L...5S} use recently released maps of LMC extinction \citep{2021ApJS..252...23S} and find $M_{F814W}^{TRGB} = -3.96$.
 Given the dusty nature of the LMC, this is clearly a difficult measurement, and the matter is still being played out in the literature.